 Having qualified as a physiotherapist in 1993, Kath went on to specialized in the management and treatment of people with acquired brain injury, at what is now known as the Specialist Rehabilitation Services (SRS) in Norwich.
 In 2000 she started work as a Lecturer/Practitioner in Physiotherapy working between the SRS and the University of East Anglia (UEA).

 Liz has a MSc (pre-registration) in Physiotherapy (2008, UEA) and a BSc in Molecular Biology and Genetics.
 She first worked as a research scientist at the John Innes Centre before re-training and working as a rotational physiotherapist for the Norfolk Community Health & Care NHS Trust.
 In 2011 she combined her interests and became a Research Therapist at the Norfolk and Norwich University Hospital NHS Trust working on a UEA clinical trial.
-She joined UEA as a Research Therapist in 2013.
+She joined UEA as a Research Therapist in 2013 and took up the post of Clinical Movement Analyst in January 2016.

 Postgraduate Research Students